danisvaliev001/danisvaliev001/README.md

 - 👋 Hi, I’m @danisvaliev001
-- 👀 I’m interested in developing.
+- 👀 I’m interested in human and AI startups.
-- 🌱 I’m currently learning programming.
+- 🌱 I’m currently learning SCRUM.
-- 💞️ I’m looking to collaborate on developing some AI app (in CV for example)
+- 💞️ I’m looking to collaborate on creating some AI startup.
 - 📫 You can find me on Telegram: @danisvaliev001

 <!---